fishbowlforever/fishbowlforever/README.md

 - 👋 Hi, I’m @fishbowlforever
-- 👀 I’m interested in making money
+- 👀 I’m interested in idk
-- 🌱 I’m currently learning c
+- 🌱 currently learning c
 - 📫 How to reach me: talk to me in person

 <!---